WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 	#import "QSAppDelegate.h"
 	````

-1. In QSTodoListViewController.m, modify the **(IBAction)onAdd** action by locating the following line:
+1. In QSTodoListViewController.m, modify the **(IBAction)onAdd** action by locating the following line.

 	````objective-c
 	NSDictionary *item = @{ @"text" : itemText.text, @"complete" : @(NO) };